 intended to accompany silent movies when the orchestra was not available.

-used for intermissions on Friday night, played by the great Don Miller, as well as an occasional radio broadcast from radio
+for intermissions on Friday night, played by the great Don Miller, as well as an occasional radio broadcast from radio station WJR

-converted for live theater performances.
-The Mayan interior was replaced with simple elegant marble, Indian rosewood and
+for live theater performances.
+The Mayan interior was replaced with simple elegant marble, Indian rosewood and walnut paneling,

-walnut paneling, and crystal and bronze decorative work.
-The original 3500 seats were scaled down to 2089, to ensure an
+and crystal and bronze decorative work.
+The original 3500 seats were scaled down to 2089, to ensure an intimate atmosphere and

 The Fisher Brothers placed the Organ up for sale and bids were received from a west coast company and a local Detroiter,